BenLauwens/ThinkJulia.jl/docs/src/chap14.md

 ## Filenames and paths

 Files are organized into **directories** (also called “folders”).
 Every running program has a “current directory”, which is the default directory for most operations.
-For example, when you open a file for reading, Python looks for it in the current directory.
+For example, when you open a file for reading, Julia looks for it in the current directory.

 The function `pwd` returns the name of the current directory: